c0deZ3R0/mcp-aggregator/README.md

 - C/C++
 - And many more (see `.serena/project.yml` for full list)

-Your FastMCP project is configured for Python and Markdown.
+The MCP Aggregator project is configured for Python and Markdown.

 ## Project Structure

 ```
-fastmcp/
+mcp-aggregator/
 ├── main.py                 # Main application (UpstreamManager, routes, etc.)
 ├── .serena/
 │   └── project.yml        # Serena project configuration